dougeby/IntuneDocs/intune/conditional-access-intune-reassign.md

 # Reassign conditional access policies from Intune classic portal to the Azure portal

 Starting in the new Azure portal, conditional access offers support for multiple policies per application, along with more customizability.
+If you've previously created conditional access policies in the Intune classic portal, you can migrate them to the Azure portal.

 ## Before you begin